Agricultural Landscape Understanding At Country-Scale

-This study significantly advances the field of agricultural land-use understanding by leveraging high-resolution satellite imagery and machine learning.
-Our model outputs, accessible via instructions at \textit{\href{http://agri.withgoogle.com}{http://agri.withgoogle.com}}, provide granular insights into agricultural landscapes at a national scale, with a particular focus on smallholder farms.
-The core contributions of this work are:

-\textbf{National-Scale Mapping with Emphasis on Smallholder Farms} This study represents the first comprehensive mapping of agricultural land use at a national scale with sufficient granularity to support targeted interventions, particularly for smallholder farms.
-We have successfully identified hundreds of millions of smallholder fields and millions of minor irrigation structures, previously unmapped and undocumented.
-This focus is critical, as smallholder farmers, cultivating less than two hectares of land, comprise 86.2\% of India's agricultural workforce and manage approximately half of the total cultivated area \cite{allindiareport}.
+\begin{itemize} \item \textbf{First National-Scale Land Use Map with emphasis on Smallholder Farms} We develop and evaluate a satellite-based system for comprehensive mapping of agricultural land use at a national scale with sufficient granularity to support targeted interventions, particularly for smallholder farms.
+Our maps are publicly accessible through an API at \textit{\href{http://agri.withgoogle.com}{http://agri.withgoogle.com}}.

-\textbf{Comprehensive Multi-class Segmentation} Moving beyond traditional field boundary delineation, our approach incorporates the identification of trees and water bodies within agricultural landscapes.
-This multi-class segmentation, novel in the context of satellite-based land-use mapping, provides a nuanced understanding of land-use patterns crucial for diverse applications, including:

-\textit{Water Infrastructure Assessment} Precisely locating ponds and wells enables detailed assessments of water access for individual farms and regions, facilitating the development of sustainable water management strategies.

-\textit{Agroforestry Analysis} Mapping trees within agricultural settings allows for the analysis of agroforestry practices and their potential for carbon sequestration, contributing valuable data to climate mitigation efforts.
+\item \textbf{Agricultural Instance Segmentation} Our instance segmentation approach enables identification of individual fields, trees and water bodies.
+To the best of our knowledge, we are the first to train and evaluate instance segmentation techniques on diverse agricultural features.

+\item \textbf{Refinement for real world deployment} We design novel heuristics to post-process the model inference outputs to generate the final land use maps.
+These steps are crucial for ensuring the accuracy, consistency, and usability of inferred maps for downstream applications.

-\textbf{Rigorous On-Ground Validation} To ensure the reliability and real-world applicability of our model, we conducted meticulous on-ground validation in collaboration with external partners.
-This validation involved comparing model outputs with in-situ surveys and aligning them with non-geo-referenced data.
-This rigorous validation process, exceeding the reliance on fixed test sets common in similar studies, strengthens our findings and bolsters confidence in the utility of our approach for informing agricultural interventions and policy decisions.
+\item\textbf{Rigorous Evaluation} To ensure the reliability and real-world applicability of our model, we conducted meticulous evaluation, which includes evaluation on public benchmark datasets, comparison with in-situ surveys and on-ground validation in collaboration with external partners. \end{itemize}